NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 - If you've run the framework with both ``save_ps`` and ``save_nc`` in ``default_tests.jsonc`` set to ``true``, check the output directory structure and files therein.

 Note that when running, the framework will keep collecting the messages relevant to individual PODs, including (1) the status of required data and environment, and (2) texts printed out by PODs during execution, and save them as log files under each POD's output directory.
-These ``log`` files can be viewed via the top-level results page ``index.html`` and are useful for debugging.
+These ``log`` files can be viewed via the top-level results page ``index.html`` and, together with messages printed in the terminal, are useful for debugging.

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

 Run the framework using the ``NCAR-CAM5.timeslice`` case.
 After successful execution, open the ``index.html`` under the output directory in a web browser.
 The ``plots`` links to the webpage produced by the example POD with figures, and ``log`` to ``example.log`` including all example-related messages collected by the framework.
+The messages displayed in the terminal are not identical to those in the log files, but also provide a status update on the framework-POD operation.

 Step 2: Data request
 --------------------